sleepyOwl14/proximax-bc-docs/docs/support/suggesting-changes.md

 id: suggesting-changes
 title: Suggesting documentation changes
 ---
-The ProximaX Developer Center is an open source project and we love to receive contributions from our community — you!
+The ProximaX Sirius-Chain Developer Center is an open source project and we love to receive contributions from our community — you!
 There are many ways to contribute, from writing guides, improving the documentation, submitting errors and requests or writing new pieces of documentation which can be incorporated into the docs itself.

 ## Error reports

-If you think you have found an error in the ProximaX Developer Center, first make sure that you are testing against the latest version of ProximaX Developer Center - your issue may already have been fixed.
+If you think you have found an error in the ProximaX Sirius-Chain Developer Center, first make sure that you are testing against the latest version of ProximaX Sirius-Chain Developer Center - your issue may already have been fixed.
 If not, search our issues list on GitHub in case a similar [issue](https://github.com/proximax-storage/proximax-bc-docs/issues) has already been opened.

 It is very helpful if you can prepare a reproduction of the error.
 It makes it easier to find the problem and to fix it.